hadjShell/Data_Stuctures_Algorithms/DSA_Notes.md

   * Slow worst case: operations take `O(N)` in the worst case
   * **Unordered**: keys are not stored in a special order
   * Single-directional lookups: look up the value for a given key is `O(1)`, but look up the key for a given value is `O(N)`
-  * Not cache-friendly: usage of linked list
+  * Not cache-friendly: usage of linked list with separate chaining solution

 * Performance of hash map